emilyannwx/nycfreshfinder/README.md

 A collaborative project by **Emily**, **Michael**, and **Satyam**.

 NYC Fresh Finder is a web application designed to help NYC residents locate **healthy**, **affordable**, and **accessible** food options.
-Through user-submitted item cards with prices and store details, interactive mapping, and community resources, the platform supports informed food choices—especially in areas affected by food deserts.
+Through user-submitted item cards with prices and store details, interactive mapping, and community resources, the platform supports informed food choices, especially in areas affected by food deserts.

 ---